Student bills:

 4. Make sure everyone has their name on the bills

 If only one person has their name on a bill, by law they are solely responsible for paying it.
 If everyone’s name is on the bill, they have to share responsibility.
-This means you’ll be jointly liable for a smaller, equal share of the bill.
+This therefore means you’ll be jointly liable for a smaller, equal share of the bill.
 This is the fairest way to share the bills between housemates.

 5. Take regular meter readings